If you currently have leukemia, or even if you are in remission, you might be wondering if you qualify for life insurance coverage.

 - Results of any lab tests from the last 6-12 months

-Your chances of being approved for life insurance after a leukemia diagnosis are largely dependent on the age at which you were diagnosed, the current stage of the illness or remission, and any other illnesses or health risks you may have.
+Your chances of being approved for life insurance after a leukemia diagnosis are largely dependent on the age at which you were diagnosed, the current stage of the illness or if you are in remission, and any other illnesses or health risks you may have.

 The outcomes below assume you are otherwise in generally good health.